Yorkshire, England in the 17th-19th Centuries; Expansion, Opposition, and the Industrial Revolution

 Machine manufacturing and the mass production of goods led to an increased supply and a decline in cost, allowing more people to buy more items that enhanced their quality of life.
 “Common” people–or those who did not belong to the aristocracy–were able to save money and build personal wealth.
 However, the age of machines also put more emphasis on efficiency and profit than on the safety of human beings.
 Child labour was rampant.
-The mass migration of people from the countryside to urban areas resulted in overcrowded housing, pollution, and unsanitary, disease-ridden living conditions.
+The mass migration of people from the pretty village of the countryside to the Yorkshire town areas resulted in overcrowded housing, pollution, and unsanitary, disease-ridden living conditions inthe 19th century.

 “Northern Toughness”: Opposition in Yorkshire

 Barton talks about “northern toughness” in Yorkshire, and it was certainly on display during the Industrial Revolution.

 In 1812, a group of cloth workers sworn to a secret society known as the “Luddites”, named after the mythical king Ludd, destroyed the machines and burned down the factories that they feared were replacing their livelihoods (p.
 165).
 The violent attacks included the murder of a mill owner, William Horsfal.
 Seventeen Luddites were hanged at York in 1813, and seven were sent to the penal colony in Australia (p.
 165).
 (We still use “Luddite” as a derogatory term for a person who is opposed to technology.)

 A Miners’ Association was formed in 1843 to demand better wages and better working conditions.
 The strikes halted work in the coalfields of West Riding.
 Coalfield owners evicted strikers from their rented properties, but the struggle did not stop until Parliament Acts were passed that improved working conditions.